utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

 ## Unordered columns / uc option

-If you need to perform data comparison of cursors without strictly deending on column order in the returned result-set, use the `unordered_columns` option.
+If you need to perform data comparison of compound data types without strictly depending on column order in the returned result-set, use the `unordered_columns` option.
 Shortcut name `uc` is also available for that option.

-Expectations that compare cursor data with `unordered_Columns` option, will not fail when columns are ordered differently.
+Expectations that compare compound data type data with `unordered_columns` option, will not fail when columns are ordered differently.

 This option can be useful whn we have no control over the ordering of the column or the column order is not of importance from testing perspective.